clee937/calculator/README.md

 ## About

-A mobile responsive calculator app that can chain operations and perform basic calculations.
+This is a mobile responsive calculator app that can chain operations and perform basic calculations.
+The functionality has been built with TypeScript and the user interface with SCSS.

 ## Features